EOEPCA/deployment-guide/docs/prerequisites/container-registry.md

 ### Scripted Deployment

-The Harbor deployment in this guide follows the same [Scripted Deployment Approach](../building-blocks/overview.md#scripted-deployment-approach), as for the EOEPCA building blocks.
+The Harbor deployment in this guide follows the same [scripted deployment approach](../index.md#how-deployment-works) as for the EOEPCA building blocks.

 ***
 ## Architecture Overview